 The End of Our Company-Paid Health Insurance

-Beginning in October, our 20 employees will make their personal choices, and their very own arrangements, regarding health coverage.
-They can stay on our employer’s plan, however, they’ll need to pay the whole fee – starting from $574 to $683 in keeping with month – themselves, through payroll deductions.
-Though I am elevating everybody’s income through $3,000 per 12 months, or $250 consistent with month, as a partial offset to the loss of organization-paid health insurance, folks who remain on the organization plan may have a significant new out-of-pocket expense.
+Beginning in October, our 20 employees will make their personal choices and health coverage arrangements.
+They can stay on our employer’s plan.
+However, they’ll need to pay the full fee – from $574 to $683 in keeping with the month – through payroll deductions.
+Though I am elevating everybody’s income through $3,000 per 12 months, or $250 consistent per month, to offset the loss of organization-paid health insurance partially, folks who remain on the organization plan may have a significant new out-of-pocket expense.

 My personnel could favor going uninsured.
-The new federal requirement for all adults to have coverage or pay a penalty does now not take impact till 2014.
-I hope no one makes this preference, however, they’re adults, and the decision now’s of their fingers.
+The new federal requirement for all adults to have coverage or pay the penalty does not impact until 2014.
+I hope no one makes this preference.
+However, they’re adults, and the decision is out of their fingers.

-Our employees in Florida and Georgia have checked out the market for person coverage.
-In those states, they may be capable of buy proper, if now not best, insurance with the $250 according to month improve I am giving them.
-There are unfavorable tax outcomes, which we may also cope with later with a few kinds of bendy benefits program, but our people in the one’s states want not take a big financial hit to stay insured.
+Our employees in Florida and Georgia have checked out the market for personalized coverage.
+In those states, they may buy proper, if not the best, insurance with the $250 according to the monthly improvement I give them.
+We may also cope with unfavorable tax outcomes later with a few bendy benefits programs, but our people in the one state want not to take a big financial hit to stay insured.

 New York is some other story.
-It has a wide variety of mandates for man or woman coverage regulations that make such insurance within the Empire State very highly-priced.
+It has many mandates for men or women coverage regulations that make such insurance within the Empire States very highly-priced.
 Our Scarsdale workforce is probably to locate that the organization plan, costly as it’s far, is less expensive than man or woman coverage even for a healthful young person.